Knot surgery formulae for instanton Floer homology I: the main theorem: Some exactness by diagram chasing

-\bprop[] For any $n\in\mathbb{Z},k_0\in\mathbb{N}_+,c_1,c_2\in\mathbb{C}\backslash\{0\}$, there exist constants $c_3,c_4\in\cstar$ so that the following sequence is exact Moreover, if $c_5\in\cstar$ is the constant such that the following equation holds then we can choose any $c_3,c_4$ satisfying the following equation Conversely, if $c_3,c_4$ are given, then we can also choose any $c_1, c_2$ satisfying (\ref{eq: setting}) so that the sequence is exact. \eprop \bpf For simplicity, we only prove the proposition for $n=0$.
-The proof for any general $n$ is similar (replacing all $\wga_m$ below by $\wga_{n+m}$ and modifying the notations for bypass maps).
-We prove the proposition by induction on $k_0$.
+\eprop \bpf For simplicity, we only prove the proposition for $n=0$.
+The proof for any general $n$ is similar (replacing all $\sut{m}$ below by $\sut{n+m}$ and modifying the notations for bypass maps).
+Also, we only prove the case when